Got Guaranteed Price Reaches $0.0077 on Exchanges (GOTG)

 [Telegram](https://t.me/Gotg%5FGroup)”

-It is usually not currently possible to buy alternative cryptocurrencies such as Got Guaranteed directly using U.S. dollars.
-Investors seeking to acquire Got Guaranteed should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Got Guaranteed using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Got Guaranteed directly using US dollars.
+Investors seeking to trade Got Guaranteed should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Got Guaranteed using one of the aforementioned exchanges.

 Receive News & Updates for Got Guaranteed Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Got Guaranteed and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.